expo/router/docs/index.md

 <!-- - **Universal links:** The router should be able to automatically parse incoming URLs and navigate to the correct page.
 This router should also be able to share URLs across platforms, enabling **perfect hand-off** between platforms.
 This means App Clips, Universal Links, and Deep Links should all work out of the box. -->
 - [404s and missing routes](unmatched.md).
 - Handles `BackHandler` on Android automatically.
+- Automatically handles hiding and showing the splash screen on iOS and Android until the navigation is ready.
+[Learn more](splash.md).
+- First-class support for appearance API.

 ## Follow up work